 This is not necessary.
 While, yes, it is nice to have a nice storage of frozen breast milk in the freezer, you don’t need to go overboard.

-But if baby is breastfeeding fine and you don’t need bottles for awhile…don’t worry about it.
-It’s typically recommended to start pumping maybe once a day (even less) about a month before you go back to work.
+But if your baby is breastfeeding fine and you don’t need bottles for a while…don’t worry about it.
+It’s typically recommended to start pumping maybe once a day (even less) about two weeks before you go back to work.

 As I’ve already mentioned, the first six weeks are crucial for establishing your milk supply.
 Breast milk supply is very much based on supply and demand, and if you are a pumping a ton and breastfeeding full time, you are setting yourself up with oversupply.
 Ask anyone who has had an oversupply – it is not all fun and games.